Tunneling in multi-site mesoscopic quantum Hall circuits: Charge current

 where the operators $\mathcal{A}_{u/v}$ are defined as

 Owing to have only a free field $\Phi_a$, it is straightforward to evaluate the averages in equation~\eqref{rud14}.
 The resulting total charge current writes

-where $\Gamma(y)$ is the usual Gamma function with argument $y$.
-Precisely at the critical point discussed earlier, the correction given by the second term in equation~\eqref{rud15} vanishes, and the validity of above perturbative results extends down to zero energies.
-We note that the linear response $V\to 0$ correction to the conductance can be obtained, up to a trivial numerical factor, by replacing $V\to T$ in the second part of the equation~\eqref{rud15}.
+where $\Gamma(y)$ denote the Gamma function with argument $y$.
+Precisely at the critical point discussed above, the correction given by the second term in equation~\eqref{rud15} vanishes, and the perturbative treatment remains valid down to zero energies.
+We note that the linear response $V\to 0$ correction to the conductance can be obtained, up to a trivial numerical prefactor, by replacing $V\to T$ in the second part of the equation~\eqref{rud15}.
+The backscattering correction in equation~\eqref{rud15} can also be expressed as $\sim \left(T^*_u/V\right)^{8/5}+\left(T^*_u/V\right)^{2/5}$, where we introduced the crossover scales $T^*_u\propto |r_u|^{5/4}$ and $T^*_v\propto |r_v|^{5}$.
+In the general case, the validity of equation~\eqref{rud15} is restricted to the region $T^*_{u, v}\ll (V, T)$.
+At the quantum critical point, both crossover scales vanish, and a small detuning of the gate voltage from the critical value $N^*_{\rm g}$~\eqref{rud11} gives the dominant scaling behavior $T^*_u\sim \delta N_{\rm g}^{5/4}$, provided that both $|r_u|$ and $|r_v|$ remain finite in the vicinity of critical point.
+Here, $\delta N_{\rm g}=N_{\rm g}-N^*_{\rm g}$.
+If, for a given detuning, $T^*_u=0$, the scaling is much weaker, with $T^*_v\sim \delta N_{\rm g}^{5}$.